Texas Will Contest Lawyer

 Who Can Challenge a Will in Texas?

 Any person who has valid legal standing can file a will contest in Texas probate court.
 Not every person has the right to challenge every will, however.
-You will need to prove to the court that, if the court accepts the will as valid and the terms of the will proceed as they currently stand, you will experience harm.
-If you cannot prove this harm, you do not have grounds to challenge the document.
+You will need to prove to the court that, if the court accepts the will as valid and the terms of the will proceed as they currently stand, your interests will be affected.
+If you cannot prove this harm, you may not have grounds to contest the will.

-When Should You Hire an Austin Will Dispute Lawyer?
+When Should You Hire an Austin Will Contest Lawyer?

 In Texas, all civil lawsuits must adhere to a specific deadline known as the statute of limitations.
 The state imposes multiple deadlines for will disputes depending on the nature of the complaint.
 Generally, you have two years from the date the will is admitted to probate to file.

 If you file your claim after the statute of limitations passes, the court will likely dismiss your claim.
 The sooner you obtain legal representation, the better your chances of a successful outcome.
-To preserve your claim and determine your filing deadline, contact an attorney at Marrs Ellis & Hodge LLP as soon as the dispute arises.
+To preserve your claim and determine your filing deadline, contact an attorney as soon as the dispute arises.